msukhare/DSLR/README.md

 ## About DSLR:

 * DSLR is a machine learning project.
+The goal of this project is to do a logistic regression from scratch.

 * DSLR is composed of six scripts, `describe.py`, `histogram.py`, `scatter_plot.py`, `pair_plot.py`, `logreg_train.py` and `logreg_predict.py`.